 - CLIP/SimCLR-style encoders for medical imaging

-- Foundation-model style pretraining for multiple imaging tasks
+- Foundation-model-style pretraining across multiple imaging tasks

-Graph representation learning (GNNs)
+Graph representation learning

-Theory + optimization
+Theory & optimization

 See: Publications.